bh-rat/asyncmcp/examples/README.md

 > [!CAUTION]
 > This server can access local/internal IP addresses and may represent a security risk.
 Exercise caution when using this MCP server to ensure this does not expose any sensitive data.

+## Dynamic Queue System

+The SQS transport now uses a **dynamic queue system** where:

+- **Server** listens on a single request queue for all clients
+- **Clients** specify their own response queue URL in the `initialize` request
+- Each client gets responses sent to their specific response queue
+- Multiple clients can connect simultaneously with different response queues

+This allows for better scalability and client isolation.

 ## Prerequisites